ooni/probe-cli/internal/enginenetx/DESIGN.md

 +------------+     +-------------+     +--------------+     +-----------+
 ```

-As a first approximation, we can consider each arrow in the diagram to mean that
+As a first approximation, we can consider each arrow in the diagram to mean "fall
-a policy tries to produce instructions for creating a connection and then falls back
-to the subsequent policy in case it cannot generate instructions.
-In reality, some
-policies implement a more complex strategy where they remix tactics they know and
+back to".
+In reality, some policies implement a more complex strategy where they remix
-tactics provided by the fallback, to more quickly recover from changes.
+tactics they know and tactics provided by the downstream policy.

 ## Instructions For Dialing